 5. Program your survey

 Choose an online tool to run your survey.
-Read more about this in the software and technology for surveys guide.

 Once you have chosen your online tool, you’ll need to add your survey questions (from Step 2).
 Additional help and resources can be found on your online tool’s website.

 At this point, you’ll also need to think about privacy and access.

 Make sure you understand your privacy obligations using the privacy guide.

 You can read about how to make your project accessible for everyone using the accessibility guide.